 CEEZAD Highlights

-The Director of the Center of Excellence for Emerging and Zoonotic Animal Diseases (CEEZAD, www.ceezad.org) and the Center on Emerging and Zoonotic Infectious Diseases (CEZID; https://www.k-state.edu/cezid/) has been elected to the National Academy of Medicine (NAM), the premier organization of scientists working in health-related fields.
-He is the first faculty member to be elected to the NAM while at K-State.
+The Director of the Center of Excellence for Emerging and Zoonotic Animal Diseases (www.ceezad.org) and the Center on Emerging and Zoonotic Infectious Diseases CEZID has been named one of two winners of Kansas State University’s “Roots of Research” award for 20254.

-Dr. Juergen A. Richt, Regents and University Distinguished Professor at Kansas State University and director of CEEZAD and CEZID, was one of 100 new members elected by a vote of current members and announced by the NAM this week.
+Dr. Juergen A. Richt, Regents and University Distinguished Professor at Kansas State University and director of CEEZAD and CEZID, was selected for the honor along with Dr. Brad White, a professor of clinical sciences at KSU’s Beef Cattle Institute.